I call on the Minister for Health, Deputy Simon Harris, to make his opening statement. He has ten minutes.

 I was certainly not in the Chamber at the time.
 I know this is a serious issue, especially for the people for whom this sector provides a livelihood.
 This industry employs many people in towns, villages and cities across the country.
 As with every other industry, it wants certainty about when it will be possible to get back to work.
 I also know that for many people getting their hair done has a mental health element as well.
 Many of our older citizens get their hair done every week, not because their hair needs to be done every week, but because it is part of feeling good about ourselves.
 I acknowledge the health and well-being aspect of doing that as well.

 As Deputies will be aware, there was a plan to have a phase 3, 4 and 5 of the roadmap.
 It has been recommended by NPHET, however, that it could be possible to do that in two phases rather than three.
 We are now looking at what belongs in each phase and NPHET will provide guidance to the Government on that.
 I presume it may have started consideration today, and it is likely the Government will consider this matter next week.
-I hope, therefore, that by the end of next week, we will have a direct answer to the question as to what phases each of the remaining sectors will fit.
+I hope, therefore, that by the end of next week, we will have a direct answer to the question as to what phases each of the remaining sectors will fit into.

 I welcome the decision to select Sligo and Dublin as the first counties for the new antibody testing.
 I had an unusual request last week from a constituent who wanted to know when social dancing in Ireland could return in the context of strict guidelines.
 She stated that it is a great form of interaction, exercise and mental well-being.
 I told her I would ask the Minister when he believed social dancing could return.